openfaas/faas/CONTRIBUTING.md

 ### How are releases made?

-Releases are made by the project lead when deemed necessary.
+Releases are made by the *Project Lead* on a regular basis and when deemed necessary.
 If you want to request a new release then mention this on your PR or Issue.

 Releases are cut with `git` tags and a successful Travis build results in new binary artifacts and Docker images being published to the Docker Hub and Quay.io.
 See the "Build" badge on each GitHub README file for more.